Peki'in

-The former Jewish community of Peki'in maintained a presence there since the Second Temple period, with an interruption of presence during the 1936–1939 Arab revolt.
-Most Jews in Peki'in did not return to the village after the violence, and call themselves the Hadera [city] diaspora.
-It is believed that the Zinatis are the only family who returned, and this family has dwindled to one member.
+The Jewish community of Peki'in maintained a presence since at least the 16th century with a short interruption during the 1936–1939 Arab revolt.
+Most Jews in Peki'in did not return to the village after the violence, and call themselves the Hadera [city] Diaspora.
+The Zinatis are the only family who returned, and it is currently represented by one elderly member, Margalit Zinati, residing in the village.

 History

 Chalcolithic

 Potsherds and ossuaries of the Chalcolithic period were found in the village, and a burial site close by, making a 100 dunam settlement a possibility.

 The village Baca in Josephus' The Jewish War is thought to be Peki'in.
 According to Josephus it marked the border between the kingdom of Herod Agrippa II, and Tyre.

 DNA findings

 A 2018 study conducted by scholars from Tel-Aviv University, the Israel Antiquities Authority and Harvard University had discovered that 22 out of the 600 people who were buried in Peki'in cave from the Chalcolithic Period were of both local Levantine and Zagrosian ancestries, or as phrased in the paper itself: "Ancient DNA from Chalcolithic Israel reveals the role of population mixture in cultural transformation,” the scientists concluded that the homogeneous community found in the cave could source ~57% of its ancestry from groups related to those of the local Levant Neolithic, ~26% from groups related to those of the Anatolian Neolithic, and ~17% from groups related to those of the Iran Chalcolithic.".
 The scholars noted that the Zagros genetic material held "Certain characteristics, such as genetic mutations contributing to blue eye color, were not seen in the DNA test results of earlier Levantine human remains...The blue-eyed, fair-skinned community didn't continue, but at least now researchers have an idea why.
 "These findings suggest that the rise and fall of the Chalcolithic culture are probably due to demographic changes in the region".

-We find that the individuals buried in Peqi’in Cave represent a relatively genetically homogenous population.
-This homogeneity is evident not only in the genome-wide analyses but also in the fact that most of the male individuals (nine out of ten) belong to the Y-chromosome Haplogroup T (Y-DNA)(see Supplementary Table 1), a lineage thought to have diversified in the Near East46.
-This finding contrasts with both earlier (Neolithic and Epipaleolithic) Levantine populations, which were dominated by Haplogroup E (Y-DNA), and later Bronze Age individuals, all of whom belonged to Haplogroup J (Y-DNA).